 For congress, you may submit bills of your students’ authorship, but are not required to do so as a condition of registration.
-Because we will be sending to congress registrants a packet of bills to be used at the Tournament by Friday January 11, 2019, please submit any bills you wish to use by Wednesday, January 9, 2019, to allow us to include them in the packet.
+Because we will be sending to congress registrants a packet of bills to be used at the Tournament by Thursday, March 14, 2019, please submit any bills you wish to use by Wednesday, March 13, 2019, to allow us to include them in the packet.
+If you had submitted a bill for the January 19, 2019 original tournament date, those bills will be included in the packet, unless you ask us to withdraw or modify it.
 No bills submitted thereafter will be considered at the Tournament.

 Lunch will be provided in the Meyers cafeteria at the cost of seven dollars ($7.00) per person, which may be paid on the day of the Tournament.
 Policy, Lincoln-Douglas and public forum debaters will eat lunch at Meyers after the completion of their preliminary rounds at Kistler.
 Complimentary lunches will be provided for coaches and judges in the Tournament’s hospitality suite, and snacks and sodas will be sold throughout the day.